I’m going to show you the quick fix to solve we are preparing a mailbox for the user in office 365.

 I decided to try different steps and it worked.

-Note: I strongly advise not to use remove-mailbox as they remove the AD account that is associated with a mailbox.
-It is recommended to use the disable command.
+Note: I recommend not to use the Remove-Mailbox command as it removes the AD account that is associated with a mailbox so use the Disable-RemoteMailbox command.

-- I waited for the changes to replicate.
-After sync, the account had no mailbox in the cloud but it was listed in the soft-deleted which is normal.
+- Wait for the changes to reflect in cloud.
+After sync is completed, the account will not have a mailbox in cloud but it will be listed in the soft-deleted state which is ok for now.

-Note: If no AD account available, the Enable-mailbox command will not work.
+- Go back to on-premises PowerShell and enable the mailbox and not remote user mailbox.
+For example, Enable-Mailbox test248.
+Note: If no AD account is available, then the Enable-mailbox command will not work.

-- Guess what.
-After the migration is completed, we are preparing a mailbox for the user error is disappeared.
-Woohoo!!
+- Guess what?
+After the migration is completed, we are preparing a mailbox for the user error no longer occurs.

 Want to improve your Exchange Online experience for better productivity?
 Check out the tips and tricks mentioned here.